rodrigo-web-developer/many-to-one-problem/README.md

 # many-to-one-problem
-Example of N+1 Problem with NHibernate v5.4.6
+Example of N+1 Problem with NHibernate v5.5.2

+# MANY-TO-ONE SOLVED
+Adding batch-size solved many-to-one relation, but it seems not to work with one-to-one

 # Reproduce steps
 - Clone repository